 When the melted crayon is more or less evenly distributed, set it aside to cool (just a couple of minutes).

 Once cool, use a pencil to draw large hearts on the wax paper envelopes, and then cut out hearts.
 (I was surprised how easy it is to cut the wax paper with melted crayon inside.)
-Initially I was going to trace prefect hearts, but I decided to free hand them and let my daughter cut them out.
+Initially, I was going to trace perfect hearts, but I decided to freehand them and let my daughter cut them out.

 Punch a hole in your hearts and hang in the window.